Updated: Apr 1

 Women have been fighting for gender equality for decades, when it comes to raising environmental awareness, the fight is no different.
 We’d like to think that we’re all doing our fair share in caring for the planet but in reality, it’s not the case according to a study in 2018 by British market intelligence agency, Mintel.
 The study examined the differences between men and women and their connection to environmental issues and eco-friendly behaviour - the former being less inclined to work towards a greener future.
 They coined it as the ‘Eco Gender Gap:’ the disparity between the ethical choices made by men and women.

 This is exemplified by the number of women who choose to use shampoo and conditioner bars instead of bottled products, who purchase organically grown produce and opt for sustainably sourced goods compared to men.
 Even the ratio of women to men when it comes to the consumption of meat is evident.
 Also, the most influential people who champion the environment are young women, such as Greta Thunberg and Alexandria Ocacio-Ortez.
 It’s almost as if women are designated the role of caregivers of the planet.

 WHY DOES IT EXIST?

 Jack Duckett, the Senior Consumer Analyst at Mintel, said that their research reflected the fact that up until now, women spend more time than men on domestic duties.
-As a result, the decision-making on which household products to use falls under women’s tasks.
+As a result, learning about how to live sustainably and the decision-making on which household products to use falls under women’s tasks.

 Based on a 2015 General Social Survey, “Women aged 25 to 54 spent an average of 3.9 hours per day on unpaid work–1.5 more than men (2.4 hours),”